cmu-mars/cmu-robotics/documents/p2-cp2.md

 	as a concrete mission. (e.g., move from A to B.)
 * a simulated environment. (e.g., a randomly-generated maze.)
 * a configuration for the robot. (e.g., a certain node may be disabled.)
-* a mission quality metric, defined by its schema, responsible for measuring the success of a mission.
+* a set of quality of service metrics, defined by its schema, responsible for measuring the success of a mission.

-This metric succinctly captures our goal for code-level adaptation: to return a perturbed system as close to its intent as possible.
+This metric succinctly captures our goal for code-level adaptation: to return a perturbed system as close to its intent as possible (or alternatively, to reduce degradation).
 From the perspective of the code-level adaptation engine, this metric also transforms the problem into one that is more amenable to search (i.e., it produces a gradient).

 ### Oracle

+The expected quality of service for each attribute is determined by using the unperturbed system as an oracle.
+After executing each mission several times, the expected QoS values and standard deviations are calculated from the observed results.

 ### Comparison to the Baseline

-The original and adapted system may be compared using the test suite and a set of evaluation metrics.
+To compare the adaptive and non-adaptive behaviours of the system, we measure the degradation of the pareto set of adaptations, found during the adaptive case, against the degradation of the original system.

+* *complete repair*: if the sum of the degradation matrix for a given adaptation is equal to zero (implying that intent was satisfied).
+* *partial repair*: if any adaptation within the pareto set dominates the unadapted case in terms of degradation.
+* *no repair*: if the adaptive case is unable to find an adaptation that dominates the unadapted case in terms of degradation.

 ## References